aaronbloomfield/ccc/hws/dex/index.md

 You need to make 4 total exchanges with DEXes other than you own.
 As you likely have more of your own Token cryptocurrency, you can now exchange that with your DEX to get some ether.
 Or you can mine ether and use that to exchange for the others.

 Depending on when you submit your assignment, there may not be other DEXes to interact with.
-That’s fine – you don’t have to have those bids completed by the time the assignment is due; you have an extra few days to place your bids.
+That's fine – you don't have to have those bids completed by the time the assignment is due; you have an extra few days to place your bids.
 We are going to judge lateness on this assignment by the Gradescope submission time, and the Google form does not ask for the transaction hashes of the exchanges.
-We are going to check whether you exchange for the other token cryptocurrencies by looking if your eth.coinbase account, the address of which you will submit below, initiated exchanges on any one of your classmate’s submitted DEX addresses by a few days after the due date.
+We are going to check whether you exchange for the other token cryptocurrencies by looking if your eth.coinbase account, the address of which you will submit below, initiated exchanges on any one of your classmate's submitted DEX addresses by a few days after the due date.
 Note that you have to place the bid via Remix or geth; the course website just displays the auctions.

 ### Submission

-There are *four* forms of submission for this assignment; you must do all four.
+There are *five* forms of submission for this assignment; you must do all five.

-Submission 1: Submit the TokenDEX.sol file to Gradescope.
+1. Submission 1: Submit the TokenDEX.sol file to Gradescope.
 Also submit the TokenCC.sol file, from the previous assignment.

-Submission 2: Deploy the TokenDEX smart contract to the private Ethereum blockchain.
+2. Submission 2: Deploy the TokenDEX smart contract to the private Ethereum blockchain.
 Your TokenCC will need to have been deployed as well, either from the previous assignment or again for this one.
 These were likely done in the deployment section, above.

-Submission 3: Register your DEX smart contract with the course-wide exchange.
+3. Submission 3: Register your DEX smart contract with the course-wide exchange.
 This, also, was likely done in the deployment section, above.

-Submission 4: Google form!
+4. Submission 4: Google form!
 The URL is on the Collab landing page.
+5. Submission 5: You have to complete a few of the steps listed in various places above; we just list them here so you don't forget one of them
+	- Ensure you called `createPool()` on your DEX with *exactly* 100 (fake) ETH
+	- Ensure your DEX is initialized with the variable EtherPricer contract
+	- Send me 10.0 coins of your token cryptocurrency
+	- Make 4 exchanges on somebody else's DEX